axthosarouris/reverse-ssh-tunnel/README.md

 * -R   : port forwarding.
 Forwards the port 2225 to the port 22 in the localhost.

 ## Explanation of parameters:

+* username: the username mentioned in the id_rsa files.
+* remote.host.com: the SSH server
+* 2225 the port you want to use  to forward the 22 port of your client